FilePond object

 The FilePond object is the object available after importing FilePond in your project.
-It exposes the FilePond public API which we’ll mostly use to add create, find or destroy FilePond instances on the page.
+It exports the FilePond public API which we'll mostly use to create, find or destroy FilePond instances on the page.

 Methods